SCLW/Circuitry-Based-Sound/readme.md

 A logic gate is a single input - output device, designed to carry out a specific boolean operation, mapped to two voltage levels.
 Over time, the two  alternating voltage levels may form a periodical rectangular waveform and the speed of switching between the two levels is perceived as pitch.
 Aperiodical switching will produce other sonic qualities such as noise or all kinds of texturized sounds.
 The ratio between the on-and-off states is by default 1:1, a 50% duty cycle.
 Further circuitry is needed to change this ratio, which alters the audio spectrum of the square wave.

-### Power Supply

-Power supply for the boards should comply with the power ratings of the used ICs, which is typically between 3V - 18V DC.
-LED series resistors need to be calculated accordingly.
-For the experimenter console, 9V power supply for guitar effects work well.

 # Chips

 Following a list of CMOS Chips